Personal life of Lindsay Lohan: Family and childhood

 Lohan's father, Michael, served jail time in a stock fraud case when Lohan was four years old, and has been arrested almost a dozen times.
 Lohan spoke about her turbulent childhood in 2007, the same year her parents finalized their divorce: "I feel like a second parent in the sense that I helped raise my family...
 I was put between my mother and father a lot."
 Despite the conflicts, Lohan spoke very fondly of her family.
 However, in 2007, 2008, and 2009 she admitted that she had cut off contact with her father, describing his behavior as unpredictable and hard to deal with.

 After a fight with her mother, Dina, in 2012, Lohan had called her father in a frantic episode, insisting that her mother was on cocaine like "a crazy person", according to her.
 Her father evidently recorded the call and released it to the tabloids.
 The tape subsequently went viral and gained mass media attention.
 While filming the 2013 film, The Canyons, Lohan filmed a scene with co-star James Deen which depicted the actress being assaulted by Deen.
 It ended with Lohan sobbing on the ground.
 When later complimented on her acting in the scene she responded that, "I've got a lot of experience with that from my dad".
+By 2023, Lohan was on good terms with both of her parents as the family gathered in July, which reportedly marked the first time they were all together in at least seven years.

 Teenage years

 Lohan said that her first problems arose when she moved to California by herself at 15.
-In her interview with Oprah Winfrey in 2013, Lohan speaks of her lack of financial guidance and how her early legal problems left her unfazed as she was so deep into her tendencies as an addict.
+In her interview with Oprah Winfrey in 2013, Lohan spoke of her lack of financial guidance and how her early legal problems left her unfazed as she was so deep into her tendencies as an addict.
 In the same interview, Lohan admitted it took a period of time before she could admit to herself that she had a problem.

 Upon moving to Los Angeles, Lohan briefly lived with fellow Disney star Raven-Symoné, though Symoné said Lohan had been at the apartment very little, claiming she had only been there three times.
 Following Mean Girls, Lohan spent several years living out of hotels in Los Angeles, of which two years were spent at the Chateau Marmont.
 In late 2007, after settling down in a more permanent residence, she explained that she "didn't want to be alone" but that "it wasn't a way of life ... not very consistent."
 She had a series of car accidents that were widely reported, in August 2004, October 2005 and November 2006, when she suffered minor injuries because a paparazzi who was following her for a photograph hit her car.
 During her time working in Los Angeles, Lohan had suffered from bulimia nervosa.